Thawing Quintessence: Priors, evidence, and likely trajectories: Discussion

 To help inform future analyses, we compared these Bayesian evidence ratios to differences in various information criteria between $\Lambda$CDM and thawing quintessence, finding that the Deviance Information Criterion (DIC) tracks the Bayesian evidence more consistently than either the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
 The slight improvement in consistency when using the DIC over the AIC demonstrates the effectiveness of applying either the Bayesian model complexity or Bayesian model dimensionality as a measure of the number of effective degrees of freedom in a model.
 Meanwhile, the failure of the BIC to act as a proxy for Bayesian evidence highlights the violated assumptions of i.i.d. data points and unit-information Gaussian priors in cosmological analyses.

-Zooming in on the thawing quintessence models themselves, we showed in Figs. \ref{f_posteriors}-\ref{f_eos} the observational constraints on the Pad\'e-w parameters $\{\epsilon_0, \eta_0\}$ and on the corresponding evolution of the dark energy equation of state $\epsilon(z)$.
+Zooming in on the thawing quintessence models themselves, we showed in Fig. \ref{f_posteriors} the observational constraints on the Pad\'e-w parameters $\{\epsilon_0, \eta_0\}$ and on the corresponding evolution of the dark energy equation of state $\epsilon(z)$.
 Because standard $1\sigma$ and $2\sigma$ contours of highest posterior density are not invariant under reparameterization, and because they may misleadingly exclude observationally compatible models if posteriors are non-Gaussian, we presented these results using contours of constant marginal likelihood (equal to a fixed fraction of the maximum marginal likelihood).
 These results can help to identify at a glance whether a given microphysical theory is compatible with the available data, either by mapping the theory onto the phenomenological parameter space \cite{de_putter_calibrating_2008, wolf_underdetermination_2023, wolf_scant_2024, assessing, shlivko_optimal_2025} or by calculating its predictions for $\epsilon(z)$.
 Observationally compatible theories can then be studied in more detail and compared against each other through formal Bayesian analyses that properly account for the theories' respective priors.

-In future work, it will be interesting to extend the present Bayesian comparison between $\Lambda$CDM and thawing quintessence to encompass more elaborate classes of dark energy theories, including those that can lead to (apparent) phantom-crossing behavior in the equation of state (as was done in, \emph{e.g.,} Ref. \cite{wolf_assessing_2025}).
-Such prior-informed Bayesian analyses can be used to evaluate quantitatively whether the hints of phantom crossing in current data justify a heightened credence in more elaborate theories, which may require new fine-tunings to match observational data.
+In future work, it will be interesting to extend the present Bayesian comparison between $\Lambda$CDM and thawing quintessence to encompass more elaborate dark energy theories, including those that can lead to (apparent) phantom-crossing behavior in the equation of state.
+This can be done either by simulating these theories directly or by using their microphysical dynamics to define informed priors on a shared phenomenological parameter space \cite{wolf_assessing_2025, wolf_cosmological_2025, toomey_how_2025, toomey_kinetic_2025, marsh_quintessence_2014, garcia-garcia_theoretical_2020, traykova_theoretical_2021}.
+The phenomenological approach will only work, however, if the chosen parameterization can accurately model the cosmological observables predicted by these theories (such that errors in the model are smaller than observational uncertainties).
+Given the increasing precision of observational data, a rigorous calculation of Bayesian evidence may therefore require either direct simulation of the microphysics or, if many theories' phenomenologies are sufficiently similar, a precise ``phantom-crossing'' parameterization analogous to the role played by Pad\'e-w for thawing quintessence.
+In either case, such Bayesian analyses will help to determine quantitatively whether the hints of phantom crossing in current data justify a heightened credence in more elaborate theories of dark energy that may require new fine-tunings.